taimax13/github_exercises/03_pull_request.md

+## Pull Requests

-Contributing to open source and company projects is common for developers.
-To contribute, oftentimes you do so using a pull request.
-If you are a member of the repository, you can create a new branch, edit the code, and then issue a pull request.
-If you are not a member of the repository, if you have access, you can fork it to your GitHub repo and then create the pull request.
+Making pull requests to a GitHub repository is common when contributing to your work projects and open source projects.
+When you make a pull request to a GitHub repository, you're asking the repository's administrators to incorporate the code in your pull request into their main repository.
+If you are a member of the main repository to which you make your pull request, you can make a pull request from a branch.
+Create a new branch, edit the code, and then issue a pull request.
+If you are not a member of the repository, if you have access, you can fork the repository to your GitHub repo and then create the pull request.
 This exercise focuses on the first scenario.
-The second scenario is more advanced.
+The second scenario is more advanced and not necessary to know for this course.

-For this exercise, you should use the cloned version of the GitHub Exercises repository.
-You already have read and write access to a repository.
+For this exercise, you should use the cloned version of the GitHub Exercises repository that you made in the previous exercises.
+You already have read and write access to it.
 You need read access to create a pull request.
 Plus, you need write access to create a branch for your pull request.

 Here are the steps you will follow for creating a pull request.